Proteases (medical and related uses): Applications of proteases auxiliary to antibiotic therapy

 The same enzyme, when used concomitantly with an antibiotic, was also reported to increase antibiotic concentration at a target site.

 Applications of protease for enzyme therapy

 Protease is also capable of medical applications.
 It is one of the enzymes in Sollpura (Liprotamase), a pancreatic enzyme replacement therapy (PERT).
-It assists in the break down of proteins into amino acids and polypeptides.
+It assists in the breakdown of proteins into amino acids and polypeptides.

 Applications of protease based on anti-inflammatory activity

 Bromelain is a protease usually obtained from pineapple stem tissue, which has been medically used for its anti-inflammatory effects (see Bromelain - medical uses).

 Serratia E-15 protease (also known as serratiopeptidase or serrapeptidase) is another protease that has been proposed as an anti-inflammatory agent.
 Anti-inflammatory effects of this protease have been reported again more recently, and the material has come into some use in alternative or complementary medicine.
 On the other hand, it does not appear that there are positive clinical trial results for this material of a kind that would be needed to gain regulatory approval for controlled pharmaceutical uses.